-Welcome to winter 2020 application for Daily Bruin Copy!
-Answer all the questions in full, update your profile with valid contact information and remember to submit your application by Monday, January 13, at noon.
+Welcome to fall 2020 application for Daily Bruin Copy!
+Answer all the questions in full, update your profile with valid contact information and remember to submit your application by Wednesday, October 14, noon.

 What is a Copy editor?